 According to Tony Robbin’s book Money, Master the Game, you can expect having reached financial security when five key cost categories will be fully paid off for life without ever having to work to pay for them again:

 - Basic insurance costs

-So, let’s check our monthly costs for these 5 categories.
+So, let’s check our monthly costs for these five categories.
 All in all, they can represent up to 60% of our monthly expenses.
 For example, we can consider a salary of $5,000 per month, for which we should have basic monthly expenditures of around $3,000.
 By multiplying it by 12 months, we develop our “basic” annual expenses that will correspond to the annual passive income we need to achieve to be financially secure ($36,000).
-This financial goal can provide the necessary peace of mind four our household and unlock some of our time for side projects, time off, etc. As such, it can be our ultimate goal or simply our short-term target (milestone) along the path towards Financial Freedom.
+This financial goal can provide the necessary peace of mind for our household and unlock some of our time for side projects, time off, etc. As such, it can be our ultimate goal or simply our short-term target (milestone) along the path toward Financial Freedom.

 HOW TO CALCULATE THE CRITICAL MASS FOR FINANCIAL FREEDOM